fenago/Grokking-Deep-Learning/Lab_2.md

 networks have lots of small moving parts, and it’s easy to miss one.

 Why is this important for the rest of the book?
-In the following chapters, I’ll be referring to the concepts discussed in this chapter at a faster pace so that I can spend plenty of time on the newer material.
+In the following chapters, I’ll be referring to the concepts discussed in this lab at a faster pace so that I can spend plenty of time on the newer material.
 It’s vitally important that when I say something like "Add your alpha parameterization to the weight update," you immediately recognize which concepts from this chapter I’m referring to.